 Frank Der Yuen Aviation Scholarship

-The Frank Der Yuen Aviation Scholarship offers financial grants to Hawaii residents who have been accepted, or are enrolled in an aviation-related program at an accredited trade school, college, or university.
-Awards will be made without regard to gender, race, religion, or national origin.
+The Frank Der Yuen Aviation Scholarship offers financial grants to Hawaii residents who have been accepted, or are enrolled in, an aviation-related program at an accredited trade school, college, or university.

 Col. Robert P. “Rob” Moore Scholarship